simrenbasra/simys-blog/_posts/2024-09-19-timeseries_part2.md

 **Seasonal Naive Method**

 Predicts the next value to be the same as the last observed value from the same seasonal period.
 For example, if the data shows a weekly pattern, it will use the value from the same day last week as the forecast.
-This method captures seasonal patterns in the data well but fails to incorporate the trend into its predcitions.
+This method captures seasonal patterns in the data well but fails to incorporate the trend into its predictions.

 <div style="text-align: center;">
   <img src="{{ site.baseurl }}/assets/timeseries/snaive_F5.png" alt="Baseline: Seasonal Naive" style="max-width: 100%; height: auto; margin: 20px 0;">